tiger1deF/MSC-AutoFrame/README.md

 6. All verified values that are thrown out and old values that are replaced are moved to a section starting at Column Index O at the same row indice of the MSC Compound ID.
 The total number of tests per compound is listed in the "# Tests for Compound" column.

 7. If there are any problems with the macro, or you have any questions, contact me at defrondeville.c@northeastern.edu or 1-617-710-6138.

+# Auto2Frame

+Auto2Frame functions the same way as the automatic dataframe, except instead of handling AC50 and efficacy values, it handles % effect values, and does not account for replicates.
+Comes with a macro that automatically generates a waterfall plot of the data.